Back to prior page Go to next page

 Alfred 'Lash' LaRue

-1917 or 1921 - 1996
+1917 - 1996

-Special thanks to guest commentator Paul Dellinger for authoring the following narrative and background info on Al 'Lash' LaRue
+Special thanks to guest commentator Paul Dellinger for authoring the following narrative and background info on Al 'Lash' LaRue.

 (Courtesy of Minard Coons)

-Above, LaRue as the 'Cheyenne Kid' in SONG OF OLD WYOMING (PRC, 1945).
+Above - LaRue as the 'Cheyenne Kid' in SONG OF OLD WYOMING (PRC, 1945).

 Lash LaRue practically had two careers.
 The first was on the movie screen; the second, until his death in 1996, was being perhaps the most approachable guest star attending western film conventions around the country.
 He was known as the 'King of the Bullwhip', the title of what was arguably his best movie, but admitted that he did not come by his whip-cracking talent naturally.